Get an Application

 To start the process, put your name, street address, and social security number on the application and sign it.

-Return the application to the County Department of Human or Social Services Food Assistance Office.
+Return the application to the Phillips County DHS office.

 Make an Appointment for an Interview